lean-poker/rainman/README.md

 # Rain Man

-Ranking service for Lean Poker running on `http://rainman.leanpoker.org/rank` during each sit'n'go.
+Ranking service for Lean Poker running on `http://rainman.leanpoker.org/rank`.
 This service returns a JSON data structure representing a hand, once it is provided a list of cards.

 ## How to call the ranking service